-Powered by .id - the population experts for Coffs Harbour City Council
+Powered by .id (informed decisions) for Coffs Harbour City Council

 The Coffs Harbour City Council area is located on the Mid North Coast of New South Wales.
 The area comprises the major urban centre of Coffs Harbour, townships of Sawtell, Toormina and Woolgoolga, with many small villages and localities along the coast and inland.
 The original inhabitants of the Coffs Harbour area were the Gumbaynggir Aboriginal people.
 European settlement dates from the 1840s, with land used mainly for agriculture and cedar logging.
 Settlement was initially along the rivers which functioned as ports.
 Population was minimal until growth took place in the 1870s and 1880s, aided by gold mining and improved access.
 Significant development did not occur until the post-war years, particularly during the 1950s and 1960s.
 The increase in availability of private motor transport has resulted in significant demand for residential development in coastal areas away from traditional rail-based inland townships.
 This has been consistent with coastal areas around Australia over this period.
 The primary housing market role that the Coffs Harbour City Council area has played during the post-war period was to attract families and retirees from areas further south, in particular metropolitan Sydney and the Central Coast.